 Time for Trip

-Onam and Snake boat race are 2 of the biggest crowd pullers for the state of Kerala.
+Onam and Snake boat race are 2 of the biggest crowd-pullers for the state of Kerala.
 Where Onam falls anywhere between August and September depending on the Malayalam month of Chingam and the race is set to 2nd Saturday of August every year.
-If you wish to observe these things or love crowd plan your trip in these months, if you are peace seeker and still wish to see the best of everything, carefully craft your trip a month before or after this where everything is still in boom and there isn’t so much crowd and falls lighter on the pocket too.
+If you wish to observe these things or love crowd plan your trip in these months if you are peace seeker and still wish to see the best of everything, carefully craft your trip a month before or after this where everything is still in boom and there isn’t so much crowd and falls lighter on the pocket too.

 I flew from Delhi to Kochi one early morning, stayed there for 2 days.
 From here I moved to Kottayam where I stayed for 4 days and did a number of day trips as this place although being small, has a number of places around that could be covered in a day.

-For the next leg I became more adventurous and left early morning and thought of doing 2 places in a day both in Idukki belt though.
+For the next leg, I became more adventurous and left early morning and thought of doing 2 places in a day both in Idukki belt though.
 Early morning I left for Ilaveezhapoonchira and by evening I was off to Vagamon.
 Where I stayed, both the places are close by and still both of them are very different from each other.
 One is a tough terrain with no trees and another one is grasslands reminding you of Scotland.

 The next day I left for Trivandrum, the capital of Kerala.
 Which was back aching journey of 6 hours and I wouldn’t have made it there if it were not for the random friends I made on the bus.
-Spend the night here and next morning did a day trip on bike to Kanyakumari.
+Spend the night here and the next morning did a day trip on the bike to Kanyakumari.